paulomilitante/ksw/sendgrid-php/CONTRIBUTING.md

    ```

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
     with a clear title and description against the `master` branch.
 All tests must be passing before we will review the PR.

 If you have any additional questions, please feel free to [email](mailto:dx@sendgrid.com) us or create an issue in this repo.

-<a name="code-reviews"></a>
-## Code Reviews

-If you can, please look at open PRs and review them.
-Give feedback and help us merge these PRs much faster!
-If you don't know how, Github has some [great information on how to review a Pull Request](https://help.github.com/articles/about-pull-request-reviews/).